PositiveTechnologies/libfptu/README.md

 ---

-### The [repository was moved out from Github](https://abf.io/erthink/libfptu) due to illegal discriminatory restrictions for Russian Crimea and for sovereign crimeans.
+#### This is a mirror of the origin repository that was moved to [abf.io](https://abf.io/erthink/) because of discriminatory restrictions for Russian Crimea.